SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-popup.md

 ## [SCION Workbench][menu-home] > [How To Guides][menu-how-to] > Popup

 A popup is a visual workbench component for displaying content above other content.
-It is positioned relative to an anchor, which can be either a coordinate or an HTML element.
-The popup moves when the anchor moves.
-By default, the popup closes on focus loss, or when the user hits the escape key.
-If opening a popup in the context of a view, the popup is bound to the lifecycle of the view, that is, the popup is displayed only if the view is active and is closed when the view is closed.
+It is positioned relative to an anchor and moves when the anchor moves.
+By default, the popup closes on focus loss or when pressing the escape key.

+The anchor is used to position the popup based on its preferred alignment:
+- Using an element: The popup opens and sticks to the element.
+- Using coordinates: The popup opens and sticks relative to the view or page bounds.

+If the popup is opened within a view, it only displays if the view is active and closes when the view is closed.

 ### How to open a popup
 To open a popup, inject `PopupService` and invoke the `open` method, passing a `PopupConfig` options object to control the appearance of the popup.